-- Diagnostic and therapeutic imaging services, such as X-rays and ultrasounds; - Radiological and nuclear imaging, including CT, PET, and MRI scans; - COVID-19 diagnostic testing, screening testing, and related healthcare services.
+- Basic diagnostic imaging services, such as plain film X-rays, ultrasounds, and mammography; - Advanced diagnostic radiological and nuclear imaging, including CT, PET, MRI, and MRA scans; - COVID-19 diagnostic testing, screening testing, and related healthcare services.
 Medical Necessity requirements do not apply for COVID-19 screening testing; - Reimbursement for over-the-counter at-home COVID-19 tests.
-The reimbursement is allowed for up to 8 tests per Member per month.
+The reimbursement is allowed for up to 8 tests per Member per month, subject to a maximum reimbursement of \$12 per test.
 See the Claims section for information about how to submit a claim for repayment for this Benefit; - Sexually transmitted disease home testing kits, including any laboratory costs of processing the kit.
-A Physician or other Health Care Provider's order must be provided for coverage; - Clinical pathology services; - Laboratory services;
+A Physician or other Health Care Provider's order must be provided for coverage; - Biomarker testing for the purposes of diagnosis, treatment, appropriate management, or ongoing monitoring of your disease or condition to guide treatment decisions.
+Benefits must be prior authorized; - Clinical pathology services;

-• Other areas of diagnostic testing, including respiratory, neurological, vascular, cardiological, genetic, and cerebrovascular; and

-Prenatal diagnosis of genetic disorders of the fetus in cases of high-risk pregnancy.
+- Laboratory services; - Other areas of non-invasive diagnostic testing, including respiratory, neurological, vascular, cardiological, genetic, cardiovascular, and cerebrovascular; and - Prenatal diagnosis of genetic disorders of the fetus in cases of high-risk pregnancy.